qorix-group/score/docs/score_releases/score_releases/score_v0_5_beta.rst

 - Unit-test coverage measurement results are now automatically part of Release Assests for every component: **//TODO:** link to an example.
 - A new combined build toolchain of qcc and gcc, see `bazel_cpp_toolchain <#bazel-cpp-toolchain>`_.
 - Improved doc-as-code and process description
+- `bazel_tools_cc <https://github.com/eclipse-score/bazel-tools-cc>`_ introduces a clang-tidy integration into S-CORE bazel infrasturture:

+  - Check exhaustive `bazel_tools_cc README <https://github.com/eclipse-score/bazel-tools-cc/blob/main/README.md>`_ and an
+    `example project <https://github.com/eclipse-score/bazel-tools-cc/tree/main/test>`_ for instructions how to set-up clang-tidy checks for your module
+  - In the upcoming releases clang-tidy will be extended with custom S-CORE checks to meet necessary process requirements.
+- Platform functionality was extended with `logging daemon <#logging-daemon>`_.

 Software Development Process status